Don’t focus on just meeting your Legal Obligations

 On the flip side, ensuring that a thorough risk assessment has been carried out can have a positive impact on business insurance premiums, as Steven Darrah, Founder of insurance broker – Fuelled -explains: “One of the factors that drives insurance premiums, particularly in the Employers & Public Liability sections, is the duty of care that companies take towards their employees and the public.

-Steven continues: “Being able to evidence measures such as regular site audits, risk assessments and Health & Safety audits can really benefit a company when it comes to the insurance premium.
+Steven continues: “Being able to evidence measures such as regular site audits, risk assessments and Health & Safety audits can really benefit a company when it comes to their insurance premium.
 Utilising software designed specifically for tracking and completing appropriate risk management features, like CHEQS, is the best way to be able to evidence these to an insurer.”

 The health & safety risk assessment tool from CHEQS was designed specifically for small businesses, and helps by: